ethhub-io/ethhub/docs/questions-about-ethereum/is-ethereum-over-1tb-in-size.md

 ---
 title: Is Ethereum over 1TB in size? - EthHub

-description: No, the Ethereum blockchain size has not exceeded 1TB in size.
+description: Yes, the Ethereum blockchain size has not exceeded 1TB in size.
 ---

 # Is Ethereum over 1TB in size?

 ## Answer

-No. Please check [here](https://etherscan.io/chartsync/chaindefault) for the latest size.
+Yes.
+Please check [here](https://etherscan.io/chartsync/chaindefault) for the latest size.

 ## Explanation